decomplexity/SendOauth2/README.md

 **1. CLASSES**
-SendOauth2 consists of four PHP classes held in PHP files of those names:
+SendOauth2 consists of four PHP classes held in PHP files of those names.

+FLOW SUMMARY

+Microsoft and Google OAauth2 settings => paste => SendOauth2D

+Invoke SendOauth2D  <=> SendOauth2C (provider factory)

+SendOauth2D => writes interchange file containing inter alia a refresh token

+Invoke SendOauth2A => SendOauth2B to read interchange file

+SendOauth2B authenticates, then => SendOauth2A for PHPMailer sending

+THE CLASSES

 - SendOauth2A -  instantiated from  global PHP (see examples later)
 - SendOauth2B -  instantiated from SendOauthA, primarily to perform Oauth2 authentication
 - SendOauth2C -  the Provider factory class.
 It is instantiated from SendOauth2B AND from SendOauth2D